 The provider also has a 95 day notice account, paying 1.62% gross/AER*, which sits just below our current top five notice accounts.

-For alternatives and to see how these accounts hold up against the rest of the market, please have a look at our Best Buy Tables.
+For alternatives and to compare the accounts to the rest of the market, please take a look at our Best Buy Tables.

 Application Process and Customer Service

-As previously mentioned, you can apply for the accounts online with a minimum deposit of £5,000, which is slightly higher than the more common £1,000 required for many other leading rates.
+As previously mentioned, you can apply for the accounts online with a minimum deposit of £5,000, which is significantly higher than a number of alternatives in our best buy tables.

 Online applications are becoming the norm of late when it comes to the top rates available, but for those who do not have access to the internet or prefer not to conduct financial transactions online, you will need to look elsewhere.

 The application process appears to be straightforward and whilst it is still fairly early days, we have not been made aware of any negative experiences from our clients or from our own dealings with the provider so far.

-Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, particularly about providers that are new to us or to the savings market, so please get in touch to share any feedback you have.
+Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, so please share any feedback you have.

 A final word…

 It is tempting to stick to the well-known brands when it comes to savings accounts, but in doing so, you may be missing out on some of the best rates on the market.

-Whilst there are some exceptions, for example High Interest Current Accounts or Regular Savings Accounts, you can no longer rely on the larger brands and high street names to offer the best interest rates.
+Whilst there are some exceptions, for example High Interest Current Accounts, you can no longer rely on the larger brands and high street names to offer the best interest rates.